eladgunders/fastapi-todos/README.md

 ## Introduction

-The app provides a backend web server for to-do apps.
+The app provides an async backend web server for to-do apps.

 ## Technologies used

 This project combines the following:

-- [`FastApi`](https://fastapi.tiangolo.com/) for the fast speed web-server.
+- [`FastApi`](https://fastapi.tiangolo.com/) for the fast speed web-server and data validation at runtime.
 - [`FastApiUsers`](https://fastapi-users.github.io/fastapi-users/) for registration and authentication system.
 - [`PostgreSQL`](https://www.postgresql.org/) as the database management system (DBMS).
 - [`SQLAlchemy`](https://www.sqlalchemy.org/) as the object relational mapper (ORM).
-- [`Pydantic`](https://docs.pydantic.dev/) for api data validation at runtime and settings management.
-- [`Pylint`](https://readthedocs.org/projects/pylint/) for static code analysis.

 ... and some [more stuff](./requirements.txt).